briandfoy/briandfoy.github.io/_posts/2010-12-11-not-remembering-how-to-convert-f-to-c.md

 As an aside, why are the Fahrenheit numbers 32 and 212?
 It's easy to understand the Celcius number because they are based off the properties of water.
 But, Celsius is a latecomer since it wasn't until around the 1740s that they figured out the melting point of ice and boiling point of water were invariable under certain conditions.

 The Fahrenheit scale, from the 1720s, is different but chooses similar numbers for different reasons.
 The point for 100 was the human body temperature, but that's not a constant.
 It's not reproducible across people are even the same person across time.
 The 0 was a different story: the fable goes that Fahrenheit chose the coldest temperature he could measure with this invention, the mercury thermometer.
-Using that scale, ice water was at 32.
-From that, we get 212 for the boiling point.
+What that coldest thing was I don't know, but once notched on the thermometer, you know when it is that cold again.
+Now divide that coldest thing and Fahrenheit's own body temperature (probably) into exactly one hundred equally spaced units.
+Put that in ice (fresh) water and you get 32.
+Extend the scale and we get 212 for the boiling point of water.

+## Lord, Kelvin!

 But then there is the Kelvin scale, which based its idea on the energy in a fixed quantity of gas.
 In statistical thermodynamics with *N* gas particles, you have something familiar: